fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

          ysjA==
 ```

-Good news is Gmail allows the admin account to turn DKIM in a [few simple steps](https://support.google.com/a/answer/180504?hl=en), which I won't repeat here.
+Good news is Gmail allows the admin account to turn DKIM in a [few simple steps](https://support.google.com/a/answer/180504?hl=en), so I won't repeat them here.

 #### Publishing DMARC

+---
+**NOTE**

-Interestingly enough (technically) you don't need to comply with SPF or DKIM to publish a DMARC record, in which case however you only get the reporting capabilities without any actionable results.
+Interesting enough technically you don't need to comply with SPF or DKIM or even have your identifiers aligned to publish a DMARC record - in which case however you only get the reporting capabilities, without any actionable results.

+---

 We will use a DMARC aggregator app to get weekly reports, instead of annoying daily raw status reports.
-Go to https://dmarc.postmarkapp.com/ and register with an email that you want to use for receiving reports, this could be a specific email or your (the DevOps <sup>[1](#footnote1)</sup>) email.
+Go to https://dmarc.postmarkapp.com/ and register with an email that you want to use for receiving reports.
+This could be a specific email or your (the DevOps <sup>[1](#footnote1)</sup>) email.

-Now create a following DNS record in AWS Console:
+Next create a following DNS record in the AWS Console:

 ```
 Name: _dmarc.example.com